 Average Cost for Mini-Split Installation

-- Installing a concrete pad for the outdoor condenser, $75–$300.
+- Installing a concrete area for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This might be needed if you have an older house.
+This may be needed if you have an older house.

-Are Mini-Splits Worth the Cost?
+Is Installing a Mini-Split Worth the Cost?

-- Rooms you don’t use very often.
+- Rooms you aren’t in very frequently.

-- Rooms with hot and cold spots.
+- Areas with hot and cold spots.

 - Expensive electric heat from baseboards, wall heaters or radiators.

-- Costly central heat, either due to high fuel costs or decreased efficiency.
+- Expensive central heat, either as a result of high fuel expenses or decreased efficiency.

-- Older residences that don’t have ductwork due to radiator or baseboard heat.
+- Older houses that don’t have ductwork due to radiator or baseboard heat.

-Our Professionals Can Take on All Your Mini-Split Installation Needs
+Our Pros Can Take on All Your Mini-Split Installation Needs